ut-amrl/codebotler/README.md

 ## Requirements

 We provide a conda environment to run our code.
-Simply use the following command:
+To create and activate the environment:
 ```shell
 conda env create -f environment.yml
 conda activate codebotler
 ```
 After installing the conda environment, please go to [pytorch's official website](https://pytorch.org/get-started/locally/) to install the pytorch corresponding to your cuda version (**Note: do not install the cpu version**).

-**Language model options**
+**Language Model Options**
 * To use an OpenAI model, you will need an [OpenAI key](https://platform.openai.com/account/api-keys), either saved in a file named `.openai_api_key` and placed in `robot_commands/`, or in the `OPENAI_API_KEY` environment variable.
 * To use a PaLM model, you will need a [Google Generative API key](https://developers.generativeai.google/tutorials/setup), either saved in a file named `.palm_api_key` and placed in `robot_commands/`, or in the `PALM_API_KEY` environment variable.
 * You can use any pretrained model compatible with the [HuggingFace AutoModel](https://huggingface.co/transformers/v3.5.1/model_doc/auto.html#automodelforcausallm) interface, including open-source models from the [HuggingFace repository](https://huggingface.co/models) such as [Starcoder](https://huggingface.co/bigcode/starcoder).
 Note that some models, including Starcoder, require you to agree to the HuggingFace terms of use, and you must be logged in using `huggingface-cli login`.
+* You can also use a [HuggingFace Inference Endpoint](https://huggingface.co/docs/inference-endpoints/index).

-## CodeBotler Deploy Quick-Start Guide
+## CodeBotler Deployment Quick-Start Guide

 To run the web interface for CodeBotler-Deploy using the default options (using OpenAI's `text-daVinci-003` model), run: